Knee Valgus in Handball Goalkeeping

 Athletes showing signs of dynamic knee valgus during the drop jump test can benefit from targeted interventions, including:

-Plyometric Exercises – Plyometrics can enhance neuromuscular control and the ability to absorb and generate force effectively.
+Plyometric Exercises: Plyometrics can improve neuromuscular control and the ability to absorb and generate force effectively.

 The knee valgus jump landing test is a valuable tool in preventive sports medicine, allowing for early identification of potential knee injury risks and the implementation of corrective training strategies to decrease these risks.